Q: What is the minimum age to sell/serve alcoholic liquor and can minors enter a bar?

 A: Yes.
 A distributor can charge Invoice Service Charges.
 The distributor and retailer should note the following:

-- These charges are not considered alcohol charges which are subject to the "Cash Beer Law" or which may subject a retailer to being placed on the delinquency list.
+- These charges are considered alcohol charges which are subject to the "Cash Beer Law" or which may subject a retailer to being placed on the wine and spirits delinquency list if not paid within 30 days.

 - A distributor may charge reasonable service charges to retailers.

-- These services charges must be uniformly applied to all similarly situated retailers.
+- These services charges must be uniformly applied to all retailers.

 Illinois Liquor Control Commission website.